ElementQi/Transport-Data-Gen/README.md

 - transGPT

 If you download the dataset from the source of transGPT, you need to make sure you set the proper file path for code `json_formatter.py` and then run it in `transGPT` folder.

+- general

+check more info about args in `src/datagen.py`, there are demo scripts listed in `examples/air_gen.sh`

 ### issues